66ultra/customer-churn-classification/README.md

 1. **Use Case for Model Predictions**:
    - The model is well-suited for identifying **high-risk churners** based on key features such as `Total Day Charge` and `Customer Service Calls`.
 The predictions can help the business target customers for retention strategies, such as offering discounts or personalized plans.
-   - However, the model may underperform in situations where recall is critical.
+   - However, the model may under-perform in situations where recall is critical.
 For example, in situations where it's more important to identify as many churners as possible (even at the expense of false positives), this model's recall might need to be improved.

 2. **Business Actions**:
    - **Focus on Customer Service**: Since high customer service interactions correlate with churn, the company can focus on improving customer service or implementing proactive outreach programs to resolve customer issues before they become reasons for churn.